z4kn4fein/stashbox/docs/docs/guides/basics.md

 <CodeDescPanel>

 <div>
-The service's lifetime indicates how long the service's instance will live and the re-using policy applied when it gets injected.
+A service's lifetime indicates how long its instance will live and which re-using policy should be applied when it gets injected.

 This example shows how you can use the registration API's shortcuts for lifetimes.
 These are just sugars, and there are more ways explained in the [lifetimes](/docs/guides/lifetimes) section.